EsanSamuel/sensory/prompt.md

-ALSO TELL USERS WHAT THIS TOOL CAN BE USED FOR and give me a good description of the project to pitch
+ALSO TELL USERS WHAT THIS TOOL CAN BE USED FOR and give me a good description of the project to pitch.